freecode23/real-time-2D-mapping/README.md

 └─sdb2   8:18   1   3.1G  0 part /media/sherly/writable

 ```
-5. Then check into the files under the directory:
-`/media/sherly/system-boot`
-## TODO:
-6. Go into the `system-boot` directory and change the wifi settings in the `network-setting` file like below:
+5. Go into the `system-boot` directory and change the wifi settings in the `network-setting` file like below:

 ```
 version: 2